 - If you plan to slow sip, add less ice because it will get watered down.

 - Prep Time: 5 minutes

 - Carbohydrates: 48.9 g

 - Cholesterol: 0 mg

-Here are some commonly asked questions about Moscow Mules:
+Here are some common questions about Moscow mules.

 What is the best ginger beer for a Moscow Mule?